banodoco/openmuse/structure.md

 │   │   └── UserProfilePage.tsx # Component for the user's profile page, allowing viewing and editing of profile information │   │   └── Added state management for LoRA upload modal and success handler to refetch assets after upload.
-│   ├── contexts/           # React Context definitions for global state management │   │   └── AuthContext.tsx # Context specifically for providing authentication state (user, session) and functions
+│   ├── contexts/           # React Context definitions for global state management │   │   ├── AuthContext.tsx # Context specifically for providing authentication state (user, session) and functions
+│   │   └── MockRoleContext.tsx # Context for managing the currently selected mock role, owner ID for simulation, and staging status.
 │   ├── hooks/              # Custom React hooks for encapsulating reusable stateful logic │   │   ├── use-mobile.tsx  # Hook to detect if the application is being viewed on a mobile device │   │   ├── use-toast.ts    # Hook for programmatically triggering UI notifications (toasts) - likely related to `sonner` or `react-hot-toast` via shadcn/ui